cyberlawlibrary/Casebooks/readme.md

 No annotation tools—that's a feature you would have to get from the publishers' websites.

 \* *I.e., by editing the html files directly.
 There's no special tools needed: instead of opening the file with your browser, just open it with a text editor, like TextEdit on Mac or Notepad on PC.
-Be warned the file may look overwhelming at first, and there are rules about how to format the text or objects you want to add.
+Be warned the file may look overwhelming at first, and you'll want to google html rules about how to format the text or objects you want to add.
-If you are familiar with html, you can easily supplement the casebook by inserting diagrams, pictures, notes, colored backgrounds to help you find a section, etc.*
+If you are familiar with html, you can easily supplement the casebook by inserting diagrams, pictures, notes, colored tabs to help you find a section, etc.*